shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

 - Flesh in camera: electric discharge lamp . tube of gas high voltage short time . high CRI  and: ~5500K. lik daylight..
 - IES. profiles

+Softboxes - have diffusers.
+Strip light - softbosx to light characters from side or behind to get rimlight.
+Beauty dish - bounced 2x . larger area of light but keep dir.
+Umbrelas.
+White shoot throu, not as good cause not stoping light in other dir.
+Silver - keep directionality, hard contrast
+Gold to make warm, in portraits

+Area & directionality
 ### Light scenarios